Stannnnn/wc3-ui-edits/README.md

 -   Makes chat messages more compact by removing the profile picture
 -   Hides the bottom right player div on the multiplayer screen to create more space for your friendlist
 -   Very basic gamelist table fix by forcing long words to break
+-   Press ` to see the current activated settings

 ## Installation